 These changes to date and time will be available when you choose to move pictures from Photos and export them to a folder outside the application.

-Change photo date and time with Windows Explorer
+4. Change Photo Date with Windows File Explorer

-Windows 10 (and Windows 7) also allows you to change the Date Taken field on a digital image.
+Windows 10 (and Windows 7) also allows you to change the timestamp for a digital image.
 The process is simple as well.

 It all starts by selecting the folder containing your photo.
 Then follow these steps: